-Software is factory installed on your controller and automatically downloaded to the access points after a release upgrade and whenever an access point joins a controller.
-As new releases become available for the controllers and their access points, consider upgrading.
+The software is factory installed on your controller and automatically downloaded to the access points after a release upgrade and whenever an access point joins a controller.
+As new releases become available for the controllers and their access points, you should consider upgrading.